 Which is why I like to make the point of always having a mini goal each time you ride, even if it is just to enjoy yourself.
-This way you give yourself something positive to work to and each time you have achieved something.
+This way you give yourself something positive to work to and each time you ride you have achieved something.
 These mini goals are our process goals that enable us to reach our larger process goals.